Stokke Xplory V3; Funky Versatility

 Excited, speechless, giddy – just a few of the words I would use to describe myself when I was offered the chance to review and keep a Stokke Xplory V3 in fabulous purple (my colour for the season).
-I had originally looked at these when I was pregnant with Little Bean but I quickly dismissed it as it was out of my price range.
+I had originally looked at these when I was pregnant with Little Bean but it was over my budget.
 I’m always trying to make our money go that little bit further but I have realised with a few things just recently that you “get what you pay for” and so I am starting to pay a little more for better quality.

-One of the best features for me has to be the hood, finally someone has taken note and put a hood on a pushchair that actually covers the child and can protect them from the sunshine.
+One of the best features of the Stokke Xplory for me has to be the hood, finally, someone has taken note and put a hood on a pushchair that actually covers the child and can protect them from the sunshine.
 It even has a further pull out panel for when the sun is low in the sky.

 The front bar can be removed for ease of putting baby into the pushchair, adding toys or just because you want to!
-For smaller babies there is an insert in the seat which makes it more comfortable for baby and makes the straps fit baby better.
+For smaller babies, there is an insert in the seat which makes it more comfortable for the baby and makes the straps fit baby better.
 The footrest is also fully adjustable so will fit the shortest legs, right through to the longest toddler legs.
-Stokke really have thought of everything for this pushchair, it will take your baby through every stage of needing a pushchair to walking.
+Stokke really has thought of everything for this pushchair, it will take your baby through every stage of needing a pushchair to walk.

-We also have the footmuff which I think has to be one of the best on the market, it is extremely plush and warm with a zip up feature at the top which forms a hood around baby to ensure maximum warmth.
+We also have the footmuff which I think has to be one of the best on the market, it is extremely plush and warm with a zip-up feature at the top which forms a hood around the baby to ensure maximum warmth.